Los Alerces National Park is one of the most epic day trips you can do from Esquel!

 It grows in the Valdivian temperate rain forests below the higher elevations of the Andes in both Argentina and Chile.

-An interesting fact about the alerce tree is that it only grows between 0.6 to 1.6 millimetre per year, so they are able to tell a tree’s age based on its width.
+An interesting fact about the alerce tree is that it only grows between 0.6 to 1.6 millimetres per year, so they are able to tell a tree’s age based on its width.

-From the port, we embarked on a 2.2-kilometre hike and gained an altitude of 70 metres over the course of the walk.
+From the port, we embarked on a 2.2-kilometre hike with an elevation gain of 70 metres over the course of the walk.

 We then returned back to Puerto Chucao.
 We still had two and a half hours before we needed to catch our bus, so we set out to explore a bit more of the park.